ZuluSCSI/ZuluSCSI.com/ZuluSCSI-Manual.md

 These steps get your ZuluSCSI up and running quickly, emulatiing a single SCSI hard drive.

-Copy at a single, valid disk image file to the root directory of an MBR/DOS-partitioned FAT32 or exFAT-formatted SD card of any capacity.
+Create or copy a single (or up to six), valid disk image file to the root directory of an MBR/DOS-partitioned FAT32 or exFAT-formatted SD card of any capacity.
 Name the image "HDx.img" or "HDx.hda", where 'x' is a unique SCSI ID, between 0 and 6 (ID 7 is often the controller's ID).

 Image files named "CDx.iso" or "CDx.img" will automatically be configured by the ZuluSCSI firmware as a removable SCSI CD-ROM drive, with a standard 2048-byte sector size.